alien4cloud/samples/org/alien4cloud/doc/kube/kcontainers/01-Apache/readme.md

 ## What is tested

-* Container into a deployement
+* Container into a Deployment
 * NodePort Service that expose a container's endpoint

 ## How to deploy